G. Alice Woolverton, Ph.D.

 -

-Certain patterns predict anti-racism in White individuals
+Certain patterns predict anti-oppressive behaviors

 -